MicrosoftDocs/customer-insights/ci-docs/audience-insights/overview.md

 - **Business users:**

   - Insights into 360-degree customer profiles and end-to-end views of the customer journey.
-  - View 360-degree customer data within Dynamics 365 business processes with prebuild packages.
+  - View 360-degree customer data within Dynamics 365 business processes with prebuilt packages.

 - **Business analysts:**

   - Build customizable profiles, define measures, create segments, and benefit from predictive analytics to get a 360-degree view of your customer, specific to your organization.
-  - Use out-of-box connectors for several Microsoft and third-party applications or APIs to further process the insights.
+  - Use out-of-box connectors for several Microsoft and third-party applications or APIs to process the insights.

 ## Pricing and licensing

 Customer Insights is licensed per tenant and includes multiple capabilities.
-The entitled capacities include a number of profiles, daily system refreshes, POwer Platform requests, and a number of environments.
+The entitled capacities include a set of profiles, daily system refreshes, Power Platform requests, and two environments.
 You can purchase additional capacity and license to increase the default quota.
 - Detailed capacity and entitlements: [Dynamics 365 Licensing Guide](https://go.microsoft.com/fwlink/?LinkId=866544)
 - Pricing overview: [Dynamics 365 Pricing](https://dynamics.microsoft.com/pricing/#CustomerDataPlatform)